Cherreads

 Jon bowed his head.
 "Aye, my lord."

 He left without another word, his boots leaving wet prints across the stone.
-Theon lingered, uneasy, then muttered something about checking the stables and followed after him.
+Theon lingered, uneasy, then muttered something about checking the stables and took his leave after him.

 Ned's jaw tightened.
-"I'll not have talk of curses or shadows.
-We'll find the cause.
-We must."
+"I'll not have talk of curses or shadows, Cat, we'll find the cause, I promise."

 Catelyn looked at her son's still face, pale against the dark furs.
 She brushed a strand of hair from his forehead with trembling fingers.